josecelano/ddd-aggregates-and-zombies/README.md

 ## TODO

- * At the beginning the world should be empty.
  * A zombie can't be added outside the world.
  * A zombie can't be from a outside world position.
  * Refactor getZombie? getCellContent and class EmptyCell?.
 Cell could be empty or contain a zombie.